 The following criteria should be used by the organiser for planning visits/journeys.
-The CEO and Head should also be aware of the criteria when considering approval.
-A checklist is included with this policy.
+A checklist is included.

-- Has the visit/journey a clear purpose? - Are activities suited to the age, aptitude and experience of the students? - Is the preparation and planning satisfactory? - Have steps been taken to ensure that accommodation, facilities and transport are of an acceptable standard? - Does the visit/journey involve adventurous activities? - Are staff suitably qualified and/or experienced in the activity or activities concerned? - Do the activities involve students working without direct supervision? - Is there adequate supervision for the duration of the activity? - Has adequate insurance cover been obtained? - Have adequate procedures and channels of communication been set up for the visit/journey? - Have all the necessary financial arrangements been made? - Have parents been appropriately briefed and parental consent forms been obtained? - Has approval been obtained from the Headteacher/Trust?
+- Has the visit/journey a clear purpose? - Are activities suited to the age, aptitude and experience of the students? - Is the preparation and planning satisfactory? - Have steps been taken to ensure that accommodation, facilities and transport are of an acceptable standard? - Does the visit/journey involve adventurous activities?

+- Are staff suitably qualified and/or experienced in the activity or activities concerned? - Do the activities involve students working without direct supervision? - Is there adequate supervision for the duration of the activity? - Has adequate insurance cover been obtained? - Have adequate procedures and channels of communication been set up for the visit/journey? - Have all the necessary financial arrangements been made? - Have parents been appropriately briefed and parental consent forms been obtained? - Has approval been obtained from the Headteacher/Trust?
 Are procedures in accordance with charging and remission policy? - Has an Emergency Plan been formulated and communicated to all involved? - Has a system of collating essential paperwork and documentation been put in place, and is it updated regularly? - Is there adequate qualified first aid/medical supervision in place for all parts of the journey/visit?